jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-2.markdown

 Try experimenting with the weight values for different layers to see how dramatically you can transform your world.

 Also notice our player can walk on water.
 And that too without any cheat code?
-We will work on collision detection also on approaches to build larger maps in our upcoming chapters.
+We will work on collision detection and also on approaches to build larger maps in our upcoming chapters.